 - 1. A Maritime Mobile Service Identity (MMSI) is required for ship maritime terminals.
-NTIA's IRAC Secretariat controls the distribution of the MMSI numbers for federal agencies.
-Contact this office at 202-482-0599 to obtain an MMSI number prior to submitting the application to the selected vendor. - 2.
+Information on obtaining an MMSI can be found in Section 6.6.1. - 2.
 If a ship terminal is transferred, replaced, or deactivated, the agency representative must inform the service provider, the accounting authority and NTIA IRAC Secretariat.
 The authorized "Contract Instrument or Purchase Order" must be revised if the equipment is replaced and deleted if the equipment is deactivated.
 A new activation package may be needed if the terminal is transferred to another ship.